-Organizations typically have a policy of retaining backup information to help the organization recover business-critical data in the event of a site-wide data loss.
-These policies, however, often require the disposal of backup information that is no longer needed.
-Manually tracking down and deleting data that has exceeded the backup retention period is a hassle that no one wants to deal with.
+Organizations use Active Directory (AD) backups to recover business-critical data in the event of site-wide data loss.
+But they don’t want to waste valuable storage space on backups that were taken ages ago.
+Ideally, organizations should hold backups until they reach their retention period as defined by organizational standards.
+However, manually tracking down and deleting backup data that has exceeded the backup retention period is a hassle that no one wants to deal with.

 To ease this backup management problem, RecoveryManager Plus has a backup retention feature that allows you to define the number of full backups to be retained in your repository at any given time.
 When the number of full backups in your repository exceeds the specified number, the oldest full backup and its associated incremental backups will be deleted.

 RecoveryManager Plus allows you to take a periodic full backup of your AD every week or month, depending on your need.
 When you configure backup settings for a domain, you can specify the number of full backups to retain.
 Multiple incremental backups, either scheduled or manual, can happen in the same day, but don't count toward the number of full backups retained in your repository.

 Assume you have the following backup settings configured: a backup retention count of four backups, incremental backups scheduled to run daily, and full backups set to run on the first day of each week.